You’re yet to start your e-commerce business, but why?

 They want the peace of mind that when they do enter their card details, their details will be safe and secure.

 SSL certificates come at a range of different prices.
 In most cases, you’ll be able to purchase it from your hosting provider.
 They’ll also be able to install it onto your website too.
+Overall, authorizing and authenticating your website is the first step for gaining the users’ trust whether it is done with a jwt authentication or any other standard.

 Launched your store